Sweet sixteen: Allen & Overy

-A&O’s New York corporate group notably scooped a place on General Electric’s (GE) M&A panel in 2006.
+The London corporate practice, although not on par with finance, has started to push on during the past two years with star partners such as Andrew Ballheimer and Alan Paul.A&O’s New York corporate group notably scooped a place on General Electric’s (GE) M&A panel in 2006.
 With Weil Gotshal & Manges it is one of only two panel firms to secure a place on all three of GE’s US, Europe and Asia groups.

 Many of the non-transactional practice areas such as litigation and arbitration in London are high quality, but the teams are not of a sufficient size and international breadth to worry most transatlantic contenders.

 Conservative A&O has fallen behind the rest of the magic circle in international reach, despite its US investment (and relative visability).
 It is less prominent in many European markets than its magic cirle rivals.
 This has hampered the firm’s ambitions with global clients and international expansion, especially as the dividing lines between investment banks, private equity and finance dissolved over the past decade.
 A&O’s magic circle rivals Clifford Chance, Freshfields Bruckhaus Deringer and Linklaters look more rounded.